 We have a generous book budget and aim to provide as many books as we can for your course.
 Please ask us to purchase what you need.

-You are entitled to a book fund whilst you are in College and the library staff administer this for you.
+You will receive a small book fund whilst you are in College and the library staff administer this for you.

 The Library is open to all members of the College.
 If you want to show family or friends around, please ask a member of the Library staff for permission.
-All members of Harris Manchester College may use the Tate Library which is open during term time 24 hours and during vacations 8.00am-10.00pm.
+All members of Harris Manchester College may use the Tate Library.
 As a member of the College you will be able to access the Library with your University card which will unlock the door mechanism.
-A member of the Library staff is usually available to help you on weekdays 9.00am. – 1.00pm and from 2.00pm – 5.30pm.
+A member of the Library staff is usually available to help you on weekdays 9.00am. – 1.00pm and from 2.00pm – 5.00pm.

 All personal items are left at the owner’s risk and we advise you to be careful with expensive belongings.